Nishantrana1/OpenWeather/README.md

-this is open weather webpage
+this is open weather webpagethis is open weather webpage